 Multi-wavelength studies of star forming regions

-The "Disks around young stellar objects" group was initially funded by the Swiss National Science Foundation (grants No. PP002-110504) from 2006 to 2011.
-Dr. Marc Audard was recipient of a Swiss NSF Professorship with residence at the University of Geneva, in the Department of Astronomy.
+The group was initially funded funded by the Swiss National Science Foundation (grants No. PP002-110504) from 2006 to 2011.
+Dr. Marc Audard was recipient of a Swiss NSF Professorship at the University of Geneva, in the Department of Astronomy.

 Carla Baldovin Saavedra did her PhD (High energy processes in young stars and the effect of EUV/X-ray irradiation in proto-planetary disks) under the supervision of Dr. Marc Audard from March 2007 to July 2011 (with a short postdoc stay until June 2012).
-She started a postdoc position in Vienna, Austria then moved to the Netherlands as Policy Officer and Project Manager for LOFAR.
+She had a postdoc position in Vienna, Austria then moved to the Netherlands as Policy Officer and Project Manager for LOFAR.
 More details on Linkedin.

 Dr. Andrés Carmona stayed as postdoc from October 2007 to November 2011.
 His research focussed on gas emission in protoplanetary disks, mainly using ground-based facilities in the infrared.
-He moved to a postdoc position at IPAG Grenoble, France.
+He moved to several postdoc positions.
+More details on Linkedin.

-Dr. Francesco Fontani also joined the group in July 2008 from the INAF Radiostronomy group in Bologna but moved a year later for an ALMA fellowship at IRAM, France.
+Dr. Francesco Fontani also joined the group in July 2008 from the INAF Radioastronomy group in Bologna but moved a year later for an ALMA fellowship at IRAM, France.
 His expertise in millimeter astronomy and massive star formation allowed the group to gain further experience in these fields.
-He is now staff astronomer in Arcetri, Italy.
+He is now staff astronomer in Arcetri, Italy, see his page.